arpcard/asm_microbe_2019_rgi/README.md

-# asm_microbe_2019_rgi
-This repository is for RGI - ASM Microbe 2019 poster
+This repository contains more details for RGI - ASM Microbe 2019 poster presented by A.R Raphenya.

 ### Abstract Title: